Safe Area Physical Barricades Power Transmission Device Operating Controls

 Power transmission device operating controls are the interfaces that manage how electricity flows through your facility.
 This includes everything from circuit breakers and load switches to programmable logic controllers (PLCs) and human-machine interfaces (HMIs).
 These systems decide when power gets distributed, redirected, or cut off entirely.

 When combined, these elements create what safety professionals call "controlled access zones."
 These are areas where both physical and electrical hazards exist, and where unauthorized entry could lead to serious injury or death.
-The controls check that only trained personnel can operate equipment, while the barricades prevent accidental entry in the first place.
+The controls confirm that only trained personnel can operate equipment, while the barricades prevent accidental entry in the first place.

 The Anatomy of a Controlled Access Zone